Home

 Many of these sources are little known sites that don't get the publicity as some of the bigger auction names like Ebay or Yahoo!.
 Ebay auctions are cheap.
 But I've found the same item for 20-40% LESS on some of the smaller auction sites.

-With these smaller sites auction organizers simply can't afford to spend advertising dollars on every item that's auctioned.
+With these smaller sites auction organizers simply can't afford to spend advertising dollars to publicize every item that's auctioned.
 This means that great deals quietly come and go often to those who just so happen to be in the right place at the right time.

 I've found the advantage of the pay per membership sources is that you have a one stop database of thousands of government, online, offline auction lots that are neatly packaged according to state or territory.